Roi-Avraham/-ComputationalBiologyEx2/README.md

 # Usage
-After running the program (by anyone of the options, we tell in the Installation section), the next window will show up:
+After running the program (by one of the options, as mentioned in Installation section), the next window will show up:
 <br>
 ![img_2.png](img_2.png)